Why Spay Or Neuter?

 - For more information on pet licensing click here

-- If you need help affording a spay/neuter procedure, Spay’sTheWay provides free and low-cost surgeries to qualifying pet owners
+- If you need help affording a spay/neuter procedure, Spay’sTheWay provides free and low-cost surgeries to qualifying pet owners in Fayette County

 - Included with surgery at no additional cost are rabies vaccination, DHPP/FVRCP vaccination, and Fayette County pet license